telerik/blazor-docs/components/fileselect/overview.md

 The FileSelect includes [built-in client-side validation]({%slug fileselect-validation%}) for the file size and type (extension).
 Additional custom validation can take place in the [OnSelect event]({%slug fileselect-events%}#onselect).

+## Templates

+You can use the functionality of the built-in template and modify the appearance of the **Select files...** button.
+[Read more about the Telerik FileSelect templates...]({%slug fileselect-templates%})

 ## FileSelect Parameters